-HOULTON, Maine — The American Bankers Association has honored Katahdin Trust Co. with its Community Commitment Award.
-The recognition was made based on Katahdin Trust’s commitment to the communities it serves and has been awarded to the Bank for the past several years.
+HOULTON, Maine — The American Bankers Association (ABA) has honored Katahdin Trust Co. with its Community Commitment Award, based on the bank’s commitment to the communities it serves and has been awarded to the bank for the past several years.

 Prescott applauded his employees for sharing a common thread of commitment to serving others.
 “The volunteer efforts of our employees ranged from coaching little league teams to ringing bells for the Salvation Army during the Christmas season,” he said.
 “Others offer their service on the Boards of local hospitals, colleges and other civic organizations.”